amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

     Examples of surface files are given in the *Exodus II* file format here.

-.. note:: Region names must NOT be repeated.
+.. warning:: Region names must NOT be repeated.

 Example: